Residency in Cornea and Contact Lenses

 Objective 3.
 The Cornea & Contact Lens Residency Program will be listed and described on the Residency Page of the College’s Web Site.

 Objective 4.
-The program Director and Supervisor are committed to identifying qualified optometric candidates and to the completion of a fair, consistent and professional manner of interviewing selected candidates.
+The Residency Director and Supervisor are committed to identifying qualified optometric candidates and to the completion of a fair, consistent and professional manner of interviewing selected candidates.

 GOAL 2: To provide advanced training in the design and application of specialty contact lenses.